Local. Independent. Physician-Owned Since 1949.

 Symptoms of blepharitis include red eyes and/or eyelids, styes, itching, or burning.
 Warm compresses and eyelid scrubs using baby shampoo or Ocusoft are the mainstays of treatment.
 Systane Balance and Retaine MGD are specifically formulated for this condition as well.

 For eye irritation caused by allergies, Ketotifen (Alaway, Zaditor) can be effective.
 These medications are mast cell stabilizers that prevent or control certain allergic disorders.
-They are safe to use for itchy eyes twice a day during allergy season.
+They are safe to use twice daily for itchy eyes during allergy season.

 If you have severe dry eye problems that are not relieved by eye drops, you may need a lubricating gel or ointment.
 Because gels and ointments for dry eyes can cause blurry vision after application, most people use these products just before going to sleep.